Firm convictions, uneasiness at churches before Senate race | New Country 923

 “I will vote for Judge Moore,” said Bill Prine, of Mobile.
 “I’m not a fan of his, but I’ll have to stick with the Republicans.”

 The candidates also spent time in church.
-Accompanied by Sen. Cory Booker, D-New Jersey, Rep. Terri Sewell, D-Alabama, and others, Jones tweeted a photo from More Than Conquerors Faith Church, a large black congregation in Birmingham.
+Accompanied by Sen. Cory Booker (D-NJ), Rep. Terri Sewell (D-Ala), and others, Jones tweeted a photo from More Than Conquerors Faith Church, a large black congregation in Birmingham.
 Aides to Moore, who has been almost invisible on the campaign trail during the closing days of the race, didn’t disclose his whereabouts Sunday.

+After church, Jones told supporters in a cramped campaign office that the results of Tuesday’s vote would send a message far beyond Alabama’s borders.

+“This is an election to tell the whole world what we stand for,” he said, adding: “This campaign, ladies and gentlemen, is on the right side of history.”

 Polls show the race too close to call.
 While Moore had a clear path to victory in a state where no Democrat holds statewide office, the 70-year-old has been fighting for his political life since reports surfaced a month ago that he made sexual advances on teen girls when he was a deputy district attorney in his 30s.